vadunjko/syllabus/README.md

 [lecture_schedule_to_LaTeX](https://docs.google.com/spreadsheets/d/1fxr04CtwvCsruAUemiwHyToYS2YPu7iXdclhrbtjdJY/copy).

 The link should open Google’s **Make a copy** page.
 The resulting copy belongs to the user and can be edited without changing the shared master spreadsheet.

+Note that unlike with the .xlsx document, Google Sheets encloses the LaTeX table output in double quotes (").
+Make sure you remove them after pasting into your .tex document.

 ## LaTeX usage